devansh9011/Calculator/README.md

 # Calculator
-A calculator using html and css
+A webpage based basic calculator using html and css